|Get Atlanta BeltLine updates right in your inbox!|

 Seamless Access from Park to Eastside Trail

 Ease of access to and from the Historic Fourth Ward Skatepark is one of its greatest assets with the completion of the Eastside Trail.
-Now under construction, the Eastside Trail is the first segment of trail and linear greenspace to be built in the old rail corridor.
-Visitors to the skatepark can soon jump right onto the Eastside Trail for a quick trek up to Historic Fourth Ward Park or Piedmont Park, or down to DeKalb Avenue.
+The Eastside Trail is the first segment of trail and linear greenspace to be built in the old rail corridor.
+Visitors to the skatepark can jump right onto the Eastside Trail for a quick trek up to Historic Fourth Ward Park or Piedmont Park, or down to DeKalb Avenue.
 Because it is one of the few parks that will be at grade level adjacent to the Atlanta BeltLine, skaters, bikers and runners will undoubtedly make this a popular meeting point along the Eastside Trail.

 Greenspace that Keeps Green in Mind